2020 Golden Globe Nominations: Movie Snubs and Surprises

 It's almost time for the 2020 Golden Globe Awards.

 The Hollywood Foreign Press Association revealed the nominees on Monday.
 Tim Allen, Dakota Fanning and Susan Kelechi Watson announced a few of the contenders at The Beverly Hilton in Beverly Hills, Calif.
-Golden Globe ambassadors Paris Brosnan and Dylan Brosnan did the same along with HFPA president Lorenzo Soria and executive producer and executive VP of television at dick clark productions Barry Adelman.
+Golden Globe ambassadors Paris Brosnan and Dylan Brosnan were also there along with HFPA president Lorenzo Soria and executive producer and executive VP of television at dick clark productions Barry Adelman.

 Some of the nominations were expected.
-Marriage Story, for instance secured the most nods in the film category with a grand total of six.
+Marriage Story, for instance secured the most nods in the film categories with a grand total of six.
 Others, however, were unexpected.

 For instance, many critics were surprised to see that there were no female directors in the Best Directors category.
-In addition, some felt like Robert de Niro was snubbed in the Best Actor in a Motion Picture drama category for his role in The Irishman.
+People expected Greta Gerwig to earn a nomination for Little Women.
+In addition, some felt like Robert De Niro was snubbed in the Best Performance by an Actor in a Motion Picture (Drama) category for his role in Netflix's The Irishman and were surprised to see Christian Bale make the cut.
 Still, these weren't the only shockers this year.

 To see a few more snubs and surprises, check out the gallery below.